whoschek/bzfs/README.md

     a) 'recv': Send snapshot data via 'zfs send' to the destination host and receive it there via 'zfs receive -n', which discards the received data there.

+    b) 'send': Do not execute 'zfs send' and do not execute 'zfs receive'.
+This is a less 'realistic' form of dry run, but much faster, especially for large snapshots and slow networks/disks, as no snapshot is actually transferred between source and destination.
     This is the default when specifying --dryrun.

-    b) 'send': Do not execute 'zfs send' and do not execute 'zfs receive'.
-This is a less 'realistic' form of dry run, but much faster, especially for large snapshots and slow networks/disks, as no data is actually transferred between source and destination.

     Examples: --dryrun, --dryrun=send, --dryrun=recv